enr/xite/README.markdown

 Documentation, in markdown format, is in src/xite/markdown directory.

-If you have followed the above instructions, you can read them from the local running Xite site at <http://localhost:9090/xite/index.html>
+If you have followed the above instructions, you can read it from the local running Xite site at <http://localhost:9090/xite/index.html>

 License